AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 ### Stricter ProofQuoteGovernor

-The `ProofQuoteGovernor` should be updated to only produce a quote if it is convinced it has all the data required to produce a proof.
+The `ProofQuoteGovernor` should be updated to only produce a quote (and ask the pricing service for pricing) if it is convinced it has all the data required to produce a proof.

+### Pricing Service accepts endpoint configuration

+The pricing service should be able to accept an endpoint configuration, so that the prover can use a third party to determine the pricing of their quotes.

+In this case, if the endpoint is defined, the `ProofPricingService` will call the endpoint to determine the pricing.
+Otherwise it will use the default, static pricing.

 ### Peer Scoring

 If a peer propagates a quote that is not valid, we will penalize their peer score.

+### Proof Production Pre-confirmations

+It would be ideal if provers could start proving an epoch before it has actually ended.
+To this end we can envision a separate out-of-protocol mechanism where a prover can submit a quote for the current epoch, potentially with additional metadata.

+A proposer can "promise" to select the quote.

+This gives the prover assurances to start proving the epoch before it has ended, which would reduce the lag time between the end of the epoch and the submission of the proof.

 ## Change Set